Music Performance - Voice

 Beyond the Classroom

 Opera performance opportunities are available to students through Stetson's association with Bulgaria's Varna Opera Academy.
-There are also audition opportunities for our students through the Seagle Music Colony. (auditions are hosted annually by Stetson University.).
+There are also audition opportunities for our students through the Seagle Music Colony, for which Stetson annually hosts auditions.

 Stetson graduates are well-prepared for entrance into the graduate voice programs at the best schools of music and conservatories in the country.
 They also have received training in conducting, keyboard and vocal pedagogy to help them prepare for private voice teaching and jobs in church music.
 Some of Stetson University's most advanced students are prepared to go directly into the opera and musical theater world.